jayakrishnan-nair/raml-samples/README.md

 The "customers.raml" file defines  two types named customer and customers.

-The "security" folder contains the custom security definition.
+The "security" folder contains the OAUth and custom security definitions.
+Here we use only OAuth security for API.

 The "traits" folder contains the traits used in the API definition.

-The "traits/secure.raml" defines the security header required to call the API.
-Here a JWT token is expected in the Header to invoke all the APIs.
-The APIs protected with "secured" trait will return a 401 HTTP response, if a valid token is not found.

 The "traits/pageable.raml" defines the pagination details required as a query parameter.
 It expects a "page" and "per_page" parameters to define page number and records per page respectively.
 This query parameters are applied to GET request which tries to read all customer data.
 This trait prevents consumers from reading large volume of data at an instant by enforcing pagination.